stepchowfun/typical/README.md

 Usage: typical <COMMAND>

 Commands:
-  generate
-          Generates code for a schema and its transitive dependencies format
-          Formats a schema and its transitive dependencies shell-completion
-          Prints a shell completion script.
-Supports Zsh, Fish, Zsh, PowerShell, and Elvish. help
+  generate          Generate code for a schema and its transitive dependencies format            Format a schema and its transitive dependencies shell-completion  Print a shell completion script.
+Supports Bash, Fish, Zsh, PowerShell, and
+                    Elvish.
-          Print this message or the help of the given subcommand(s)
+  help              Print this message or the help of the given subcommand(s)

 Options:
-  -v, --version
-          Print version information
+  -v, --version  Print version
-  -h, --help
-          Print help
+  -h, --help     Print help
 ```

 In particular, the `generate` subcommand has the following options: